Finding a good community professional to build your company’s community strategy from the ground up can be like unicorn hunting.

 This should give you a good starting point to make sure you’re thinking about the role in the right way and can convey that in your description.

 Now let’s start writing.

-Every community job posting should contain the following basic information:
+Every community manager job posting should contain the following basic information:

 - Job title

 Let’s look at each one and learn what makes them great.

 1. Job Title

 You should consider writing a more descriptive job title.